 Exit Planning Process for the 5D’s and Handling Risk

 It is important to run through the tough questions, the 5Ds, about what you want to happen to your business if you have to exit your business prematurely.
 Statistics have shown that in the four years following an owner’s death, sales declined 60% on average and employment fell 17%, resulting in a decline the overall valuation of the business.
 Additionally, two years after an owner’s death, firms are 20% more likely to fail or file for bankruptcy.
 It is important to have a plan in place to avoid these issues happening to your business in your sudden absence.
 An unplanned exit can not only impact the day-to-day operations of your business, but also the tax and legal aspects of it, along with the value of your company.
 You need to create contingency plans for each of the 5 D’s to be properly prepared for any unplanned scenario.

 While each of these unplanned events will undoubtedly be treated differently, an important step to take is creating and communicating the action plan for each contingency.
 This is done through a contingency letter, which serves as a playbook that is a shorthand to your operating agreement and your estate planning documents.
 Your contingency letter should outline what you, as the owner, would like to happen if you can no longer operate the business.
 These are the 5D’s worst-case scenarios.

-Have you planned for these contingencies?
+Have you planned for the 5Ds of worse case scenarios?
 Part of the role a CEPA plays is to educate the business owner on how to de-risk the business.
 Some of the largest risks to the business can be planned for and some cannot.
 These are events that are usually out of your control and can ruin the value of your business.